VincentPauley/movie-rest-api/README.md

 level 2 - could lead to smaller queries if overview becomes just the level 1 genres and then more are expanded on if you click on it? just a thought.

+### Deployment

+Need to get the API deployed to a real endpoint if this project is going to scale.

+Concerns:

+- need to limit the amount of redundant reads.
+Could get expensive over time

+  [] - authenticated requests to prevent db hits

+      >>> Store Hash as part of the application

+  [] -

 ### Datase

 - some way to associate movies to a franchise/trilogy etc...